iconclass/server/src/help/search.md

           {{% aimg frogs %}}

 Here is an example from the [Biblia sacra](aboutc#bibliasacra){:target="_read"} project on early modern Netherlandish bible illustration.
 In Exodus 7:28-29 it is foretold that during the second of the plagues of Egypt [frogs will swarm over Egypt](https://test.iconclass.org/71E117221){:target="_read"} and even enter pharaoh's palace.
-Appending the new concept to an existing branch of the schedules did not present a problem:
+Appending this extension of the story as a new concept to an existing branch of the schedules did not present a problem:

           {{% aimg 71E117221 %}}